Fixed Fee Probate Handled by Solicitors in Barnet

 - Land Registry fee to check ownership of any property (£3.90 per document)

 Once a fee is agreed upon with our probate solicitor and you have been provided with a written fixed fee probate quote, this quote will not change unless any original information given was incorrect or there is an unexpected change in circumstances.

 On average, straightforward estates are dealt with from start to finish within 3 – 8 months.

 A fixed fee probate is an estate administration and the distribution of assets to the relevant beneficiaries.
 Its aim is to ensure that these distributions are completed as correctly and concisely as possible.
-This is within a set fee and it will be deducted from the relevant estate, along with any taxes also due.
+This is within a set fee and it will be deducted from the relevant estate, along with any taxes and other expenses also due.